UniCredit vice-chairman denies he discussed Intesa merger

-MILAN (Reuters) - A spokesman for Italian bank Unicredit’s CRCI.MI Vice Chairman Fabrizio Palenzona denied on Saturday that he had held talks on merging the bank with Intesa Sanpaolo (ISP.MI).
+MILAN, Nov 3 (Reuters) - A spokesman for Italian bank Unicredit’s Vice Chairman Fabrizio Palenzona denied on Saturday that he had held talks on merging the bank with Intesa Sanpaolo.

 Rome daily La Repubblica reported earlier on Saturday that Palenzona was discussing the idea of merging the country’s two biggest lenders informally with shareholders at Intesa Sanpaolo.
 The same article also said UniCredit itself had already denied the information was true.